youqad/bit-reversal-trees/README.md

 ## LLM-based Program Synthesis search

-The project supports searching over either Haskell or Python programs using a very simple/naive LLM-based search approach (because we're not supposed to give any hint to the LLM, other than the 1k tokens of the initial prompt and [access to a function interpreter](https://gist.github.com/VictorTaelin/45440a737e47b872d7505c6cda27b6aa?permalink_comment_id=5232410#gistcomment-5232410)).
+The [`python/solve_challenge.py`](python/solve_challenge.py) script searches over either Haskell or Python programs using a very simple/naive LLM-based search approach (because we're not supposed to give any hint to the LLM, other than the 1k tokens of the initial prompt and [access to a function interpreter](https://gist.github.com/VictorTaelin/45440a737e47b872d7505c6cda27b6aa?permalink_comment_id=5232410#gistcomment-5232410)).
+It follows these steps:

-1. A generator LLM (specified by `GENERATOR_MODEL_NAME`) produces an initial implementation of the `invert` function in the language specified by `PROGRAM_SYNTHESIS_LANGUAGE` (Haskell or Python), giving rise to a trajectory/conversation (i.e. a sequence of messages).
+1. A generator LLM (specified by `GENERATOR_MODEL_NAME`) produces an initial implementation of the `invert` function (as a solution to [the initial prompt](https://github.com/youqad/bit-reversal-trees?tab=readme-ov-file#initial-prompt)) in the language specified by `PROGRAM_SYNTHESIS_LANGUAGE` (Haskell or Python), starting a trajectory/conversation (i.e. a sequence of messages).
 We can use the `NUM_INITIAL_SOLUTIONS` environment variable to specify the number of conversations to run (in parallel if possible, or sequentially otherwise).
 2. The initial implementation goes through:
-   - a syntactic verification by a verifier LLM (`VERIFIER_MODEL_NAME`), that checks if the implementation satisfies the syntactic constraints of the challenge
+   - a syntactic verification by a verifier LLM (`VERIFIER_MODEL_NAME`), which checks if the implementation satisfies the syntactic constraints of the challenge
-   - a property-based testing (QuickCheck for Haskell, Hypothesis for Python), that checks if the implementation satisfies the functional desired requirements
+   - a property-based testing (QuickCheck in [`test/DynamicSpec.hs`](test/DynamicSpec.hs) for Haskell, Hypothesis in [`python/test_solve_challenge_hypothesis.py`](python/test_solve_challenge_hypothesis.py) for Python), checking if the implementation satisfies the desired functional requirement
 3. Failed implementations enter a refinement loop where:
    - ❌ if the implementation is deemed syntactically incorrect by the verifier LLM (`VERIFIER_MODEL_NAME`): the message "The proposed invert function does not satisfy the syntactic requirements.
 Please revise your implementation." is sent back to the generator LLM (`GENERATOR_MODEL_NAME`) (no hints are given) and the conversation continues
    - ❌ if the implementation is deemed syntactically correct but fails on one test case (i.e. it does not satisfy the functional desired requirements): the counter-example is sent back to the generator LLM (`GENERATOR_MODEL_NAME`) and the conversation continues
    - ❌ if the implementation times out: the message "Your code caused a timeout during testing.
 Please review your implementation." is sent back to the generator LLM (`GENERATOR_MODEL_NAME`) and the conversation continues
    - ✅ if the implementation is deemed syntactically correct and passes all the test cases: the conversation stops and the solution is logged.
-4. The process repeats until either:
+4. Rinse and repeat: the process repeats until either:
      - a valid solution is found
      - or the maximum number of rounds (`MAX_ROUNDS`) is reached for the current conversation